Lepa Brena: Controversy

 During the late 1980s and early 1990s, ethnic tensions which started rising in Yugoslavia and eventually led to country's breakup, made Lepa Brena become one of main tabloid targets at the time.
 Some Bosniaks viewed her as a traitor as she was a Bosniak who sang and spoke with an Ekavian accent (which is predominantly spoken in Serbia) and she married Serbian Slobodan Živojinović.
 Several tabloids claimed that she had converted from Islam to Serbian Orthodoxy and that she had changed her name from Fahreta to Jelena.
 She intensely denied these allegations.
 In socialist Yugoslavia, religions in general were an unpopular topic, and people acknowledged the religion to which belonged in relation to its family roots, but were overwhelmingly non-practitioners.
 In that sense, being a Yugoslav icon, Lepa Brena never publicly spoke about her religious beliefs beyond stating that she had grown up being Sunni Muslim.

 In 2009, numerous Bosniaks and Croats protested when her concerts in Sarajevo on 30 May and in Zagreb on 13 June were announced.
 The reason behind the protests were pictures allegedly shot in 1993 during the Bosnian War in which she appears wearing the uniform of the Army of Republika Srpska in the besieged town of Brčko, where she grew up.
 In the pictures, taken and published by one Serbian magazine, she appears giving support to Bosnian Serb soldiers, which were at that time involved in intense fighting against Croatian and Bosniak forces in Posavina front.
-This is why Croatian and Bosnian protesters were angered calling her a "traitor" and a "četnikuša".
-The concerts went ahead as scheduled with no incidents and she claimed the uniform was from the set of a 1990 music video for her song "Tamba lamba", in which she wore a similar uniform while filming at a zoo in Kenya for the film Hajde da se volimo 3.
-However, when compared side by side, the uniforms are different.
-Brena also claimed she was only in Brčko in 1993 to rescue her parents.
+Croatian and Bosnian protesters called her a "traitor" and a "četnikuša".
+The concerts went ahead as scheduled with no incidents.
+Brena then denied all of the allegations explaining that the uniform was a costume she used for the music video of her song "Tamba lamba" in Hajde da se volimo: Udajemo Lepu Brenu.
+She also explained that she went to Brčko to save her parents because she got a message that they would be killed.